CITYGATE HAS COMPLETED ON THE ORDER OF 500 CONSULTING CONTRACTS FOR OVER 250 GOVERNMENT AGENCIES.

 To ensure the maximum possible input in our reviews, Citygate emphasizes the participation of community stakeholders, citizens/customers, and employees in our study design.

-We analyze the information technology resources of departments including the effective use of software and hardware.
-We determine if staff is fully using the capabilities of the IT system and make recommendations relative to needed initial and recurrent training and/or software upgrades.
+We analyze the information technology resources of departments, including the effective use of software and hardware.
+We determine if staff is fully using the capabilities of the information technology system and make recommendations relative to needed initial and recurrent training and/or software upgrades.